MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

   * [x] Android SDK.
 This piece of software and toolbox is needed between the App and the device.
   * [x] Cordova.
 Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK of Android to access the device.
 * [ ] IOS.
 This os is for Apple devices.
   * [ ] IOS SDK.
-This will prove difficult because for the SDK to work it needs a apple operating system.
+This will prove difficult because for the SDK to work it needs an apple operating system.
   * [x] Cordova.
 Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK of IOS to access the device.
 * [ ] Windows.
+Totally unsure how to implement this.
 * [x] Linux on the desktop computer.
 This is necessary to develop the application.

 ### On what devices must the application run